aimeos/upscheme/README.md

 * @param string `$table` Name of the table the foreign key constraint belongs to
 * @param array&#124;string `$name` Name of the foreign key constraint or constraints
-* @return TRUE if the foreign key constraint exists, FALSE if not
+* @return bool TRUE if the foreign key constraint exists, FALSE if not

 **Examples:**